 From my own personal experience, I’ve learned that the point of taking a break in a relationship is to resolve a problem that you’ve failed to deal with otherwise.

-That’s why, how long a relationship break should last, very strongly depends on the kind of issue that you’re currently dealing with.
+That’s why, how long a relationship break should be, very strongly depends on the kind of issue that you’re currently dealing with.

 Three Most Common Reasons Why People Take Relationship Breaks

-This is something I’ve learned from my own personal experience, as well as observed from countless other couples,
+This is something I’ve learned from my own personal experience, as well as observed from our coaching clients,

 there are three main reasons why people in a relationship decide to take a break from each other: